|

 features of this art form.
 Thampuran, Sundaran Kakkan, two

-Kakkathies are the main characters.
+Kakkathies are the characters.
 Additional characters

 can be added according to the situation.
 The dialogue of the